demraldes/SN47---Inland-MK47-Case/readme.md

 ## Case Files

-For best results, the case should be printed as separate top and bottom halves.
+For best results, the case should be FDM printed as separate top and bottom halves.

 [Case files](https://github.com/demraldes/SN47---Inland-MK47-Case/tree/main/case) are located in this repository.
 A separate collection of [individual parts](https://github.com/demraldes/SN47---Inland-MK47-Case/tree/main/case/separated%20parts) is also included for duo-tone accents or bottom lettering.
 For these versions, load the components for each half as a single multi-part object.